dothiko/mypaint/README.md

 With this, you can popup circular tool icons at anywhere of canvas, and quickly select drawing tool.

 For many of so-called 'Left-hand devices' has limited number of buttons, and with this feature you can dramatically decrease buttons for tool select.

+### User-Configurable blink interval, Default pigment-usage.

+You can set custom blink interval of user interface in millisecond, at `Preferences` dialog.
+It can fasten layer selection, stoke pick, etc.

+Also, you can force disable initial `Pigment` scale and initial layer blendmode as `Normal`, not `Paint`, to make mypaint running faster as old version.
+It's just setting initial value, you can still use Pigment feature whenever you need.

 ### Plugin feature